 The doses of vitamins and minerals are bit high to deal with the acute infection, but they are still within the upper limit.
 The doses mentioned are evidence based and are in clinical practice.
 It takes long time for toxicity to develop on very high doses of fat soluble vitamins anyways.
 So, you don’t have to worry about the dose.
 Just look at the severity of COVID-19, which could be lethal in few patients.

 - Vitamin A produces IgA antibodies in respiratory mucosa (lining of bronchi and bronchioles), which provide the primary defence against the microbes by making a web around them.
 People with severe IgA deficiency get repeated cold and flu attacks.
 There are different forms of vitamin A available.
-Almost 30% of the population can’t convert carotenoid form of vitamin A (due to a single nucleotide polymorphism in a gene) into the active form fat soluble form.
+Almost 30% of the population can’t convert carotenoid form of vitamin A (due to single nucleotide polymorphism or SNP in a gene) into the active form fat soluble form.
 Dose of Retinol or Retinoic acid: 15,000 to 25,000 IU x daily with food.

 - Vitamin B complex help to make ATP and support the building of a strong immune system along with many other functions.
 Prefer to go for 5-formyl tetrahydro folate (folinic acid) or methylated folic acid (MTHF) in your B complex as it supports RBC, WBC and immune cells.
 Folic acid suppress NK cells.
 Dose: 2-4 x daily.